Temporary Tattoo Safety

 How can you tell if a temporary tattoo is safe?

 There are several things to look for when you are choosing a temporary tattoo.
-First of all, you should always make sure that the tattoos are non-toxic and hypoallergenic.
+First of all, you should always make sure that the tattoos are non-toxic.
 This is especially critical if you are planning to apply the tattoos to your children.
-A non-toxic, hypoallergenic temporary tattoo will not cause any kind of reaction on the child’s skin.
+A non-toxic temporary tattoo is far less likely to cause any kind of reaction on the child’s skin.

 The second thing you want to look for is the ink used by the company.
 You need to make sure the dyes are FDA-certified colorants and they comply with CSPC/CPSIA and ASTM requirements.
-This means that the dyes used in the tattoos will not be harmful to the body.
-This is an important attribute because there are colorants on the market that can damage the body.
-Temporary tattoos are worn on the skin, and if the ingredients are not non-toxic they could make you sick.
+This means that the dyes used in the tattoos will not be harmful to the skin.
+This is an important attribute because there are colorants on the market that can damage your skin.
+Temporary tattoos are worn directly on the skin, and if the ingredients are not non-toxic they could make you sick.